OMIndependent/quswan/src/liveblogs/k1-dtp/dtp1.md

 <img src="https://i.imgur.com/AOPnqID.png" alt="ring on moon" id="liveblog" width="480" height="360" />

 "**It's strange...<br/>
-Sometimes I can't remember my dreams, though I'm sure I just saw them.<br/>
+Sometimes I can't remember my dreams, though I'm sure I saw them.<br/>
 Where do those dreams go?<br/>
 But I remember this dream, as clearly as if it were reflected in a mirror...**"